minimaxir/facebook-page-post-scraper/README.md

 Example CSVs for CNN, NYTimes, and BuzzFeed data are not included in this repository due to size, but you can download [CNN data here](https://dl.dropboxusercontent.com/u/2017402/cnn_facebook_statuses.csv.zip) [2.7MB ZIP], [NYTimes data here](https://dl.dropboxusercontent.com/u/2017402/nytimes_facebook_statuses.csv.zip) [4.9MB ZIP], and [BuzzFeed data here](https://dl.dropboxusercontent.com/u/2017402/buzzfeed_facebook_statuses.csv.zip) [2.1MB ZIP].

-To get data from an Open Group, use the `get_fb_posts_fb_page.py` script with the App ID and App Secret filled in the same way.
+To get data from an Open Group, use the `get_fb_posts_fb_group.py` script with the App ID and App Secret filled in the same way.
 However, the `group_id` is a *numeric ID*: to get the ID, do a View Source on the Group Page, search for "entity_id", and use the number to the right of that field.
-For example, the group_id of Hackathon Hackers is 759985267390294
+For example, the `group_id` of [Hackathon Hackers](https://www.facebook.com/groups/hackathonhackers/) is 759985267390294.

 ![](/examples/entity.png)